News Home

 • Parking: either at the office or at a transportation facility along the way, such as a train station or park and ride.

-Employees can have up to $300 reserved each month for pre-tax spending for transit and vanpool and another $300 for parking.
+Employees can have up to $315 reserved each month for pre-tax spending for transit and vanpool and another $315 for parking.
+In 2025, the allowable amount will increase to $325 per month.

 How do bikes fit into commuter benefits?